kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 offline virtual machines and update the state of the system.
 It is also responsible for creating new VirtualMachineInstance when the `running` is set to `true`.
 Moreover the controller attaches the `metadata.OwnerReference` to the created VirtualMachineInstance.
-With this mechanism it can link the OfflineVirtualMachine to the VirtualMachineInstance and show combined status.
+With this mechanism it can link the VirtualMachine to the VirtualMachineInstance and show combined status.

 The controller is designed to be a standalone service running in its own pod.